Serega1067/ClassPracticeAtKotlin/README.md

 To build a hierarchy of classes in such a way that after executing
 the main function, the correct result of calculating 3 formulas is output.

+## Task 2.2.
+Class hierarchy.
+Another way to solve the Task2 problem is to declare classes in the body of the sealed interface.

 ## Homework.
 0. We take the homework solution code from the previous workshop
 as a basis and refine it.